DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Ablation Study

-We conducted an ablation study to evaluate the impact of the backbone sequence model on the controller's performance.
-We compared the performance of the controller with and with different sequence models by measuring the accuracy of future joint position prediction.
-The results are shown in Fig.~\ref{figure:supp_nextstate}.
+Additionally, the experiment in Fig.~\ref{figure:supp_stairs_swing}(c) shows the robot climbing large rocks by swinging its feet extensively, resulting in strong vibrations.
+These vibrations eventually caused the camera to fall, yielding depth point cloud measurements with significant calibration error.
+The problem worsens when the camera becomes completely detached from the robot (see Fig.~\ref{figure:supp_stairs_swing}(c-4)).
+Under these conditions, the controller no longer receives new data streams.
+Interestingly, the robot adapts its gait to move by making contact with the ground using its feet and knees (Fig.~\ref{figure:supp_stairs_swing}(c-5)).
+This motion results in a more stable pose, with the robot adapting additional ground contacts to handle high-risk locomotion when exteroception becomes extremely unreliable.

-The results in Fig.~\ref{figure:supp_nextstate} show that the proposed MLP-mixer architecture model works as well as the Transformer model.
-The advantage of using the MLP mixer is that it is more lightweight and computationally efficient than the Transformer model.
-From the curve, we can see that the prediction error increases as the robot's velocity increases.
-This is because the robot's motion becomes more dynamic and the model has to predict the future state more accurately.
+\subsection{Terrain Reconstruction}

-\subsection{Terrain reconstruction}
+We decoded the latent features from the context encoder recorded during the asynchronous stair race experiment to reconstruct the terrain map, as shown in Fig.~\ref{figure:supp_recons}.
+The reconstructed terrain map resembles the ground truth terrain map constructed with~\cite{oh2024trip}.

-We decoded the latent features from the context encoder recorded in the asynchronous stair race experiment to reconstruct the terrain map.
-The reconstructed terrain map is shown in Fig.~\ref{figure:supp_recons} and Movie~S10.
-The reconstructed terrain map resembles the ground truth terrain map constructed using~\cite{oh2024trip}.
+However, the reconstructed map is less accurate than the ground truth due to three factors: \begin{enumerate} \item The robot’s exteroception is limited to front-facing 3D points, and the encoder’s memory is not long-term. \item The encoder-decoder structure lacks residual connections, as in~\cite{hoeller2023anymal}, focusing the latent representation on relevant features. \item Variational autoencoder regularization in the latent space prioritizes feature disentanglement over precise reconstruction. \end{enumerate} Nonetheless, this slight reduction in reconstruction accuracy is acceptable, as the primary goal of the context encoder is to learn a structured representation for control rather than to fully reconstruct the terrain map.

-However, note that the reconstructed terrain map is not as accurate as the ground truth terrain map due to three reasons: \begin{enumerate} \item The robot's exteroception is limited to the front-facing 3D points, and the memory retained by the encoder is not a long term memory. \item The encoder-decoder structure does not use a residual connection, similar to~\cite{hoeller2023anymal} to allow learning of only relevant features to the latent representation. \item The regularization in the latent space using a variational autoencoder is expected to reduce the reconstruction accuracy while improving disentanglement of the latent features. \end{enumerate} Nevertheless, a slight reduction in the reconstruction accuracy is acceptable because the primary goal of the context encoder is to learn a structured representation that can be used for control, rather than to reconstruct the complete terrain map accurately.
+We further evaluated the impact of the backbone sequence model on the controller's performance by comparing the controller’s performance across different sequence models.
+Performance was assessed by measuring the accuracy of future joint position predictions, as shown in Fig.~\ref{figure:supp_nextstate}.